Emerging Leaders Program

 - Consciousness of self

 In an effort to enhance student learning and facilitate positive social change, the Social Change Model of Leadership Development was created in 1993 by the Higher Education Research Institute of UCLA.
 This model emphasizes the need to understand self and others, in an effort to create community change.
-It is less about the leader and more about the leadership community, as both those who hold formal leadership positions as well as those who do not have the ability to influence others.
+It is less about the leader and more about the leadership community.

 The Social Change Model is based on the following assumptions: